 If you turn your head, move the microphone so that it stays in the proper position relative to your mouth.
 Turning the directional microphone away from the sound source will inevitably result in a poorer capture of that sound source.

-The obvious caveat here its the fact that moving the microphone away from your mouth can be used to great effect.
+The obvious caveat here is that moving the microphone away from your mouth can be used to great effect.
 Learning the rules and then breaking them is part of creating art and music!
 Some examples are:

 - As the singer holds the last note of a line, they pull the microphone away from their mouth to give the effect of fading out.